neomutt/neomutt/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: "🎁 Feature Request"
-about: Suggest an idea for NeoMutt
+about: "Suggest an idea for NeoMutt"
+labels: "type:enhancement, status:discuss"

 ---